mlrun/mlrun/docs/tutorials/index.md

 ## Cheat sheet

 If you already know the basics, use the [cheat sheet](../cheat-sheet.html) as a guide to typical use cases and their flows/SDK.

-## Running the demos in Open Source MLRun

-By default, these demos work with the online feature store, which is currently not part of the Open Source MLRun default deployment:
-- fraud-prevention-feature-store
-- network-operations
-- azureml_demo